haircommander/enhancements-1/keps/sig-node/2400-node-swap/README.md

 memory.swap.max = total swap memory available on the system - system reserve (memory)

 This is the total amount of swap available for all the Burstable QoS pods; let's call it `TotalPodsSwapAvailable`.
 This will ensure that the system critical daemons will have access to the swap at least equal to the system reserved memory.
 This will indirectly act as having support for swap in system reserved.

+#### Swap Aware Eviction Manager

+While progressing this feature to stable, we found a major gap in this feature.
+The eviction manager must protect the node from saturation of swap memory.
+If a node exhausts swap memory, this can take down the node.
+In some customer cases, OOMKiller could step in to save the node but this should not be the default option.

+Due to this, we want to enhance the eviction manager to be aware of swap.
+The eviction manager must step in when the node becoming unstable and start evicting pods that are swapping first.

 #### Best Practices